 A 300-person company says they cut $300K in SaaS costs.
 Let’s check the math.

 In June 2026, someone running a 300-person company posted that they were “actively replacing SaaS solutions” and had already saved $300K in recurring license costs.
-1 Source 1 X post, June 6, 2026.
+1 Source 1 X post by @51846940, June 6, 2026.
 “As a 300 person company, we are actively replacing SAAS solutions and saving already 300k on recurring license costs.”
 No vendor names.
 No product demos.
 Just a dollar figure and an employee count.

 The question isn’t whether it’s real.
 It’s what they left out of the post.